The midfielder has praised his compatriot's professionalism and has insisted that Real Madrid are desperate for Copa del Rey glory

 "Casillas' his attitude has been impeccable.
 He has been an example to follow," he told reporters.

 "Our aim is clear.
 We're going to fight for the one title left for us this season.
 It's one we need to win and we're going to fully focus on it.
-In order to do that we all need to be pulling in the same direction," Alonso said.
+In order to do that we all need to be pulling in the same direction."

 Alonso also briefly discussed his future at Madrid and stressed that he will not leave the club this summer.

 "Are you asking me if I'll be enjoying these fans next year?
-Yes, I certainly will be," he insisted.
+Yes, I certainly will be."

 The 31-year-old's current contract with Madrid runs until the summer of 2014.